Menu

 • Harassment includes but is not limited to (a) offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion; (b) the display of sexual images in public spaces; (c) deliberate intimidation, stalking, following, harassing photography or recording; (d) sustained disruption of talks or other events; (e ) inappropriate physical contact or unwelcome sexual attention.

-• CEA members agree not to behave in ways that enable or condone the undermining and harassment of anyone, particularly on their age, gender, race, ethnicity, nationality, sexual orientation, language of preference, disability, health condition, marital status, parental status, or any other basis proscribed by law.
+• CEA members agree not to behave in ways that enable or condone the undermining and harassment of women and minorities.

-Process to Address Code of Conduct Breaches
+Process to Address Conduct Breaches

-[Approved by the CEA Board of Directors June 3, 2023]
+[Approved by the CEA Board of Directors March 14, 2025]

 Télécharger une copie PDF de l'ancien Code de conduite de l'ACE [version 2019]